Environmental Health Administration

 Phone: (808) 586-8000

 The Sanitation Branch is responsible for the implementation and enforcement of the statutes, rules, and policies relating to environmental sanitation.
 The branch regulates food and service establishments, public swimming pools, housing, milk, recreational trailer camps, tattoo artists, licensing for sanitarians, mortuaries, cemeteries and embalmers.
+The branch also provides education and consultation for food handlers.

 State Laboratories Division